Acceptable Use Policy

-You must comply with the terms of your agreements with us, and with all laws, that apply to your use of our websites, apps, platform and services.
-This includes ensuring that you have a lawful basis for uploading, sharing and sending your content through our platform and services.
+You must comply with the terms of your agreements with us, and with all laws, that apply to your use of our websites, partner portal, apps and services.
+This includes ensuring that you have a lawful basis for uploading, sharing and sending your information and content through our partner portal and services.

 What is not acceptable?